YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 commands have been executed in design context.
 The :cmd:ref:`cd` command can be used to switch to module context.

-In module context all commands only effect the active module.
+In module context, all commands only effect the active module.
 Objects in the module are selected without the ``<module_name>/`` prefix.
 For example:

 .. code:: yoscrypt